baritonehands/reveal-cljs/README.md

 Create your slides in [slides.cljs](https://github.com/n2o/reveal-cljs/blob/master/src/reveal/slides.cljs) and add them to the list in the function `all`.
+Code snippets will be rendered using [klipse](https://github.com/viebel/klipse) (see slide-3).

 Then start the development server as seen in the Setup section.

 ## Installation & Setup

-Download the dependency reveal.js (specified in `bower.json`) with:
+Download the dependency reveal.js (specified in `package.json`) with:

-    bower install
+    npm install

-or clone the repository:

-    git clone git@github.com:hakimel/reveal.js.git resources/public/bower_components/reveal.js

 To get an interactive development environment run:

-    lein figwheel
+    shadow-cljs watch reveal

-and open your browser at [localhost:3449](http://localhost:3449/).
+and open your browser at [localhost:8080](http://localhost:8080/).
 This will auto compile and send all changes to the browser without the need to reload.

-To clean all compiled files:

-    lein clean
+To make a release version (for Github Pages):

+    shadow-cljs release reveal

+Then open index.html to see the prebuilt version.

 ## License

-Copyright © 2016-2017 Christian Meter
+Copyright © 2018 Brian Gregg

 Distributed under the [MIT](LICENSE) License version.